nce3xin/smart-wall/README.md

 * Run `$ python train.py | tee ./log.txt` to start training.
 Tee will redirect training info to both screen and ./log.txt file.

 ## Images
-- Figures for training visualization is under ./imgs/imgs directory.
+- Figures for training visualization are under ./imgs/imgs directory.

 ## Tools
 There are some useful scripts in tools directory.